Forming the Resident Advisory Board

 Where there are no resident councils that comply with the tenant participation regulations, then the PHA must appoint one or more RABs or board members as needed to adequately reflect and represent the residents assisted by the PHA.
 The PHA should give adequate notice of its intentions to the residents and encourage the residents to form resident councils that comply with the tenant participation regulations.
 PHAs have discretion in determining the method of appointment of RABs, as long as a PHA ensures that its RAB or RABs reflect and represent all the residents assisted by the PHA.

-about Section 8 recipients?
+What about Section 8 recipients?

 Because Section 8 residents do not have resident councils, PHAs with a significant sized tenant based assistance program must ensure that Section 8 residents are adequately represented or that reasonable efforts are made to secure their participation in the RAB.
-A significant sized tenant based assistance program is one where at least 20 percent of the total PHA?s households receive tenant-based assistance.
+A significant sized tenant based assistance program is one where at least 20 percent of the total PHA's households receive tenant-based assistance.

 Section 8-only PHAs are not exempt from the RAB requirement and must also appoint one or more RABs that adequately represent the population served.
 Given that there are no resident councils that comply with the tenant-participation regulations under the tenant-based assistance program, Section 8-only PHAs have discretion in the RAB appointment process.
 Participation in a RAB is limited to residents that are assisted under federally assisted public housing and the Section 8 tenant-based program.

-many RABs are required?
+How many RABs are required?

 PHAs that do not have a jurisdiction-wide RC have discretion to determine the number of RABs that they may appoint.
 PHAs are required to institute at least one RAB; the number of RABs beyond that number will depend on the size and the complexity of the PHA or its developments.
 In deciding the number of RABs to be established, a PHA should consider how adequate representation of its entire resident population can be provided.

-does the PHA fix the term of service?
+How does the PHA fix the term of service?

 There is no fixed term for membership on a RAB.
 A PHA has discretion to establish its own policy regarding the duration of the appointments.
 In determining the tenure to be adopted, PHAs may consider the number of RABs and the number of residents who volunteered to serve.
-Greater RAB participation may be realized by rotating residents? tenure.
+Greater RAB participation may be realized by rotating residents' tenure.

-if the PHA cannot establish a RAB?
+What if the PHA cannot establish a RAB?

-If, after making all possible endeavors, a PHA is not successful in establishing a RAB, it may appoint all of the agency?s assisted residents as members of the RAB.
+If, after making all possible endeavors, a PHA is not successful in establishing a RAB, it may appoint all of the agency's assisted residents as members of the RAB.
 The PHA must notify all of its members that they have been appointed as members and inform them of their role and responsibilities regarding the development of the PHA Plan.
 The PHA must also provide residents with notification of meetings (at least 48 hours in advance) and provide copies of any materials for review.